Tau Tridents at Accelerator Neutrino Facilities: Tau Identification from Tridents at DUNE nutau Event Identification

 \section{\texorpdfstring{Tau Identification from Tridents at DUNE}{nutau Event Identification}}

 Detecting tau leptons in a realistic neutrino experimental setup like DUNE is notoriously challenging.
 First of all, LArTPCs cannot identify taus on an event-by-event basis due to the very short displaced vertex.
 Besides, the tau production cross section, either from intrinsic beam $\nu_\tau$ or tridents, is very low, making virtually any experimental setup statistics-limited for tau observation.
-Tau reconstruction suffers from large backgrounds induce by the copious beam $\nu_\mu$ component.
+Tau reconstruction suffers from large backgrounds induced by the copious beam $\nu_\mu$ component.
 Misreconstruction of final state particles could significantly degrade the signal-to-background ratio.
 This has been considered a major challenge in $\nu_\tau$ detection at DUNE in the context of BSM studies~\cite{DeGouvea:2019kea,Ghoshal:2019pab,Giarnetti:2020bmf,Coloma:2021uhq}.
 However, recent developments based on advanced machine-learning algorithms hold some promise~\cite{TautagAdam, nutautalk, neutrinotalk, SnowmassTalk}.

 The basic idea is to separate the tau signal events from backgrounds using kinematic differences, similar to those used in NOMAD~\cite{NOMAD:2001xxt}.
 Reference~\cite{SnowmassTalk} ranked six kinematic variables providing the highest signal-to-background for tau reconstruction.
 The ratio of the transverse momenta, $R^T_{\rm Miss}=p^T_{\rm Miss}/(p^T_{\rm Miss}+p^T_\mu)$, was identified as the rank-1 discriminator.
-Note that $p^T_{\rm Miss}$ is inferred from the total visible transverse momentum, including the muon, charged and neutral pions from tau decays, and possibly protons in the case of incoherent scattering.
 This ratio $R^T_{\rm Miss}$ is particularly relevant for our tau trident signal which always comes with additional missing energy from neutrinos, and therefore, we expect a larger $R^T_{\rm Miss}$ for the signal compared to the background.